dhartwig-fc/01-fc-financial-crime-analytics-showcase/05-ai-investigator-copilot/README.md

 - [Evaluation Framework](./evaluation-framework/README.md)
 - [Governance Framework](./governance/README.md)

-### Step 6 – Explore Prototype Implementation
+### Step 6 – Explore Technical Implementation

-The AI Investigator Copilot showcase describes the business architecture, intelligence architecture and investigation workflows underpinning the capability.
+The AI Investigator Copilot showcase explains the business architecture, intelligence architecture and operational workflows that underpin the capability.

-Readers interested in technical implementation, agent orchestration, prompt engineering, Retrieval-Augmented Generation (RAG), LLM integration and prototype development should continue to:
+The repositories below contain prototype implementations, experimentation environments and technical accelerators that demonstrate how the capability can be built using modern AI architectures.

+Readers wishing to move from capability design into implementation should continue to the following repositories.

 - [AI Investigator Copilot Prototype Repository](https://github.com/dhartwig-fc/fc-prot02-ai-investigator-copilot)